nierdz/wordpress-opcache-plugin/flush-opcache/README.txt

 = Do I need to know something before install this plugin? =

-Yes, If you're working in a shared server, OPcache is shared across all PHP users so when you flush OPcache, you do it on every websites this server hosts.
+Yes, If you're working on a shared server, OPcache is shared across all PHP users so when you flush OPcache, you do it on every websites this server hosts.
 Nothing related to this plugin, it's just the way Zend OPcache works...
 This plugin only triggers `opcache_reset()` function.

 == Screenshots ==